kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ---
 layout: page
-title: Extending the Player with Plugins
+title: Extending the Kaltura Player Functionality Using Plugins
 ---

 The Kaltura Player architecture uses plugins to extend the Player functionality.
 All Player controls and core functionalities are implemented as plugins.
 This approach provides a separation of concerns and code isolation when implementing Player features.

-Plugins communicate with the player using its API.
-Plugins also have direct access to the player core engine and a dedicated interface to access and change the player UI.
-Plugins can utilize the player ability to communicate with the Kaltura platform API thus gaining access to the Kaltura platform services.
+Plugins communicate with the Player using the Player's API.
+Plugins also have direct access to the Player core engine and a dedicated interface to access and change the Player UI.
+Additionally, plugins can utilize the Player ability to communicate with the Kaltura platform API, thus gaining access to the Kaltura platform services.

-As reference to what you can do with player plugins, you can review the existing core player plugins -
+To learm more about how to utilize the Player plugins, we recommend reading the following articles about the existing core Player plugins:

-* You can turn plugins on and off as well as configure plugin properties using the [Player Studio](http://knowledge.kaltura.com/universal-studio-information-guide).
+* Turning plugins on and off and configuring plugin properties using the {% extlink Player Studio http://knowledge.kaltura.com/universal-studio-information-guide &}.
-* You can also view many plugins in action in the [player demo pages](http://player.kaltura.com/docs/chaptersView).
+* Plugins in action in our {% extlink player demo pages http://player.kaltura.com/docs/chaptersView %}.

 ## Considerations for Creating Player Plugins

-You can create your own custom plugin in order to extend player functionality.
-Plugins code structure is rather simple but please consider there is much to learn and many best practices to follow in order to develop plugins correctly.
-This guide provides all the required information.
+You can create your own custom plugin in order to extend Player functionality.
+Plugins code structure is fairly simple; however, please consider that the learning curve is quite steep and there are many best practices that you should follow in order to develop plugins correctly.
+This guide provides all of the required information to develop high-quality Player plugins.

-Please note that a lot can be achieved simply by using the player API without the need to create a custom plugin.
+Please note that you can achieve a lot of functionality by simply using the Player API without the need to create a custom plugin.

 So when should you consider custom plugin development?
 If you need to achieve any of the tasks below, you should consider developing a custom plugin:

-* You want to reuse your plugin logic across multiple players
+* You want to reuse your plugin logic across multiple Players
-* You need to change player look and feel
+* You need to change the Player look-and-feel
-* You need to add visual controls to the player
+* You need to add visual controls to the Player
 * You need access to the Kaltura platform services
-* You need to use the player templating engine to render data
+* You need to use the Player templating engine to render data
-* You need direct access to player properties and methods that are not exposed in the player API
+* You need direct access to Player properties and methods that are not exposed in the Player API
 * You want to provide an interface to configure your plugin properties
 * You want to expose your plugin API to other developers